affaan-m/research/README.md

 ---

+## Research Project 2: Comparing Neural Networks with Newton’s Method Gradient Descent, SVM, and Random Forest for Max-Flow Optimization in Supply Chain Networks

+### Overview

+This study embarks on a comparative analysis of machine learning techniques for optimizing supply chain networks, focusing on the max-flow problem.
+Utilizing three key datasets - "Daily Demand Forecasting Orders" from Ferreira et al. (2017), "Wholesale Customers" from Cardoso (2014), and "Online Retail" (2015) - the research aims to model and predict critical factors influencing supply chain efficiency.

+### Methodology

+The project is systematically structured as follows:

+1. **Data Preparation**: Initial Exploratory Data Analysis (EDA) for understanding dataset characteristics, followed by data cleaning and preprocessing.
+2. **Model Selection**: Employing Neural Networks using Newton's Method Gradient Descent, Support Vector Machines (SVM), and Random Forests (RF) for the analysis.
+3. **Data Splitting**: Dividing datasets into different training-testing splits (80/20, 50/50, 20/80) to evaluate model performance.
+4. **Model Training and Evaluation**: Training each classifier and assessing performance based on accuracy, F-score, Lift, ROC Area, average precision, and other metrics.
+5. **Visualization and Analysis**: Plotting convergence rates and performance metrics to compare classifiers visually.
+6. **Hyperparameter Tuning and Cross-Validation**: Using GridSearchCV to optimize hyperparameters for each classifier.

+### Findings

+- **Neural Networks**: Demonstrated high accuracy but required substantial computational resources for convergence.
+- **SVM**: Showed consistent and robust performance across different datasets.
+- **Random Forest**: Achieved high training accuracy, indicating proficiency in capturing complex data patterns but also a potential for overfitting.

+### Insights and Future Work

+- **Computational Efficiency**: Logistic Regression and SVM are preferable for limited computational power, while Neural Networks are suitable with ample computational resources.
+- **Model Stability**: Further investigation into feature relationships and model stability is necessary for robust predictive performance.
+- **Future Research**: Exploring hybrid models or ensemble techniques combining the strengths of these classifiers could enhance supply chain optimization.

+### Conclusion

+The study provides a nuanced understanding of how different machine learning models can optimize various aspects of supply chain management.
+While Random Forest stands out for handling complex datasets, Neural Networks show promise for future applications with sufficient computational support.
+Logistic Regression and SVM offer accessible alternatives for scenarios with computational or data limitations.

+---

 **Note**: This repository is continuously updated with new research and findings.
 Please feel free to explore the content and contribute or provide feedback.

 ## License